jeremykendall/php-domain-parser/README.md

 **WARNING:**

-**You should never use the library this way in production, without, at least, a caching mechanism to reduce HTTP calls.**
+**You should never use the library this way in production, without, at least, a caching mechanism to reduce PSL downloads.**

-**Using the PSL to determine what is a valid domain name and what isn't is dangerous, particularly in these days when new gTLDs are arriving at a rapid pace.
+**Using the Public Suffix List to determine what is a valid domain name and what isn't is dangerous, particularly in these days when new gTLDs are arriving at a rapid pace.**
+**The DNS is the proper source for this information.**

-The IANA Root Zone Database is the proper source for this information.
+**If you are looking to know the validity of a Top Level Domain, the IANA Root Zone Database is the proper source for this information.**

-Either way, if you must use this library for this purpose, please consider integrating an automatic update mechanism into your software.**
+**If you must use this library for any of the above purposes, please consider integrating an update mechanism into your software.**

 ## Managing the package databases

-The library comes bundle with a **optional** service which enables resolving domain name without the constant network overhead of continuously downloading the remote databases.
+Depending on your software the mechanism to store your database may differ, nevertheless, the library comes bundle with a **optional service** which enables resolving domain name without the constant network overhead of continuously downloading the remote databases.

-The `Pdp\Storage\PsrStorageFactory` enables returning storage instances that retrieve, convert and cache the Public Suffix List as well as the IANA Root Zone Database.
+The `Pdp\Storage\PsrStorageFactory` enables returning storage instances that retrieve, convert and cache the Public Suffix List as well as the IANA Root Zone Database using standard interfaces published by the PHP-FIG to improve its interoperability with any modern PHP codebase.

 ### Instantiate `Pdp\Storage\PsrStorageFactory`